 LAP-BAND (Gastric Banding) & Adjustments

-During the LAP-BAND® procedure, a hollow, adjustable, silicone band is placed around the upper part of the stomach.
+During the LAP-BAND® procedure, a hollow, adjustable, silicone band is placed around the upper part of the stomach by Dr. Chang.
 Without cutting the stomach or small intestine, the stomach is divided into two parts by the placement and tightening of the band.
 Doing so creates a smaller upper part and a larger lower part, which, in turn, allows for an adjustable opening between the two chambers.
 The band is connected to a port, placed under the skin, allowing for fluid to be added to and removed from the band to tighten or loosen the band respectively.
 Patients usually spend one day in the hospital and resume normal activity within one to two weeks.

 Gastric Band Revisions